Welcome to our smarter, greener, safer, cleaner new waste service

 For some residents the bins might look a bit different.
 The new bins are designed to be compatible with the new collection trucks and for better stability.

 Each household will get a standard bin set.
 Four in five households already have the 80 litre garbage capacity and many will get bigger 140 litre recycling bins.
 Find out more about the new bin rollout.

 Will my bulky goods collection change?

 From 1 July, Council has introduced an on demand clean up service across the Northern Beaches.
-All residents can order two pre booked services each year when it is most convenient to them.
+All residents can order two pre booked services each year.
 The majority of our residents are already using this service.